awsdocs/amazon-ecr-user-guide/doc_source/security-iam-awsmanpol.md

 }
 ```

+## `AWSECRPullThroughCache_ServiceRolePolicy`<a name="security-iam-awsmanpol-AWSECRPullThroughCache_ServiceRolePolicy"></a>

+You can't attach the `AWSECRPullThroughCache_ServiceRolePolicy` managed IAM policy to your IAM entities\.
+This policy is attached to a service\-linked role that allows Amazon ECR to push images to your repositories through the pull through cache workflow\.
+For more information, see [Using service\-linked roles for Amazon ECR](using-service-linked-roles.md)\.

 ## `ECRReplicationServiceRolePolicy`<a name="security-iam-awsmanpol-ECRReplicationServiceRolePolicy"></a>

-You can't attach `ECRReplicationServiceRolePolicy` to your IAM entities\.
+You can't attach the `ECRReplicationServiceRolePolicy` managed IAM policy to your IAM entities\.
 This policy is attached to a service\-linked role that allows Amazon ECR to perform actions on your behalf\.
 For more information, see [Using service\-linked roles for Amazon ECR](using-service-linked-roles.md)\.

 ## Amazon ECR updates to AWS managed policies<a name="security-iam-awsmanpol-updates"></a>